2B-or-Not2B/2B-or-Not2B/README.md

 - 👋 Hi, I’m @2B-or-Not2B
-- 👀 I’m interested in building out my $HOMElab in my 12U rack, moving on from being a Linux Sys Admin / Data Center Tech supporting hundredsof internal users, to a remote Linux support role.
+- 👀 I’m interested in building out my $HOMElab in my 12U rack, moving on from being a Linux Sys Admin / Data Center Tech supporting hundreds of internal users, to a remote Linux support role.
 - 🌱 I’m currently learning KVM and TrueNAS SCALE
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me lounix57@gmail.com